 “Whole Tomatoes” is the food prepared from mature tomatoes conforming to the characteristics of the fruit Lycopersicum esculentum P. Mill, of red or reddish varieties.
 The tomatoes are kept whole, and shall have had the stems and calyces removed.

+“Wildland Fire Decision Support System” or “WFDSS” means a decision support system intended to assist wildland fire managers in dynamically assessing risks, documenting incident decisions, and justifying strategies as they change during the incident.
+A viewer can access the system and incident information for all WFDSS incidents and groups and view completed analyses, decisions, and strategies, along with the fire data and documentation.

 For the purposes of sections 95801 through 96023, the following acronyms apply:

 “AB 32” means Assembly Bill 32, the California Global Warming Solutions Act of 2006.